How to Create an Eco-Friendly Lawn (That's Easier to Maintain!)

 Using this type of wood in your landscaping projects helps support sustainable wood production.

-Step Three to an Eco-friendly Lawn- Reuse Old Material
+Step Three- Reuse Old Material

 Here is one step that anyone can do!
 You can reuse a lot of material in your yard for improving your landscape design